 What do we expect our students to know and be able to do as a result of attending RCA?

 Performances are an important part of the RCA experience.
-Some performances serve as a showcase for all students in a class, while other performances are by audition.
-Auditions are open regardless of experience level, and no student is guaranteed a role in any production.
+Some performances serve as a showcase for all students in a class, while others are by audition.
+Auditions are open regardless of experience level and no student is guaranteed a role in any production.
 We encourage interested students to audition for a performance because the act of auditioning makes a better performer.

 Development of Professional Attitudes and Skills